byui-cse/itm300-course/source/module-01/project-lab-1.md

 ## Download the following files:

 Download the [zip file](./quick-oil-s3-static-site.zip) containing the website you are going to host on S3.
+You'll need to unzip the files prior to uploading them to your s3 bucket.

 ## Open up the lab evironment